 Any case involving family and romantic relationships has the potential to be highly sensitive and complex.
 Make sure you have experience on your side.
 Our founding attorney has more than 20 years of experience in criminal defense and our associate attorney has an extensive background in the criminal justice system to offer insight on the other side of domestic violence proceedings.

-Charged with domestic violence in Houston?
+Charged with domestic abuse in Houston?
 Don't wait to get started on your defense.
-Call our attorneys at The Law Offices of Jed Silverman today at (713) 597-2221.
+Call our Houston domestic violence attorneys at The Law Offices of Jed Silverman today at (713) 597-2221.